smithy-lang/smithy-kotlin/docs/design/tracing.md

 Event data values (i.e., message text, count values, and timespan durations) are provided as lambdas rather than with direct values.
-This allows probe implementations to skip calculating them in the event they would otherwise be discarded (e.g., for event emitted at a level ignored by the probe).
+This allows probe implementations to skip calculating them in the event they would otherwise be discarded (e.g., for events emitted at a level ignored by the probe).

 ## Trace Probe